semuconsulting/pyubx2/README.md

 `pyubx2` is an original Python 3 parser for the UBX &copy; protocol.
 UBX is a proprietary binary protocol implemented on u-blox &trade; GNSS/GPS receiver modules.

+**FYI** `pyubx2` is also capable of parsing NMEA 0183 &copy; and RTCM3 &copy; GNSS/GPS messages via the following inbuilt companion libraries:

+- [pynmeagps](http://github.com/semuconsulting/pynmeagps)
+- [pyrtcm](http://github.com/semuconsulting/pyrtcm)

 The `pyubx2` homepage is located at [https://github.com/semuconsulting/pyubx2](https://github.com/semuconsulting/pyubx2).

 This is an independent project and we have no affiliation whatsoever with u-blox.

-**FYI** `pyubx2` utilises the following companion libraries, which handle standard NMEA 0183 &copy; and RTCM3 &copy; GNSS/GPS messages.

-- [pynmeagps](http://github.com/semuconsulting/pynmeagps)
-- [pyrtcm](http://github.com/semuconsulting/pyrtcm)

 ## <a name="currentstatus">Current Status</a>